I Wish to Say

 For this project, Oring sets up a portable public office - complete with a manual typewriter - and invites people to dictate postcards to the President.
 This ongoing project began in 2004 with a commission from The First Amendment Project in Oakland, CA, and has had two national tours thanks to grant support from the Creative Capital Foundation.

-To date, 4,241 postcards have been sent to the White House as part of this project.
+To date, some 4,600 postcards have been sent to the White House as part of this project.
 An archive of the project from 2004 through 2016 is hosted by the University of North Carolina at Greensboro Library.

-In 2024, Oring is planning a fall tour to document this historic presidential election.
+In 2024, Oring hit the road with a fall tour to document this historic presidential election.
 She was on the streets of Chicago during the Democratic National Convention.
-She’s also planning a solo show documenting 20 years of this project at the Monmouth University Center for the Arts in New Jersey.
+She also presented a solo show documenting 20 years of this project at the Monmouth University Center for the Arts in New Jersey.

 In 2020, Oring worked with the Stamps Gallery and the Democracy & Debate Theme Semester at the University of Michigan to present a monthlong series of virtual performances over zoom.
 A team of student typists from the University of Michigan and Wayne State University typed messages to the next President from students and university communities in Michigan.
 And in Brooklyn, Oring presented both live and virtual performances at the Brooklyn Public Library.